 That’s why upon arriving in Cartagena, Colombia I realised it was the ideal luxury for less backpacker hot spot.

 The mass of other backpackers exploring Calle Media Luna only reconfirmed this feeling.
 Being on a budget doesn’t always mean being on a budget.
 Especially when you find yourself in a location that allows you to indulge without busting your budget.
-I instantly knew Cartagena was the place for me, stick to the Getsemani neighborhood for its edgy vibe and discount price tag.
+I instantly knew Cartagena was the place for me, and stuck to the Getsemani neighborhood for its edgy vibe and discount price tag.

 Cartagena is filled with a wide range of opportunity to seek some luxury for a little less.